davlaf/ti_hub_midi/README.md

     INSTRUMENT_OMIT_LIST = []
     ```
     You can use the first few lines of code output to help.
 In this case, we want to remove tracks 3 and 4

+    *In audacity, the track number may not be the same as in this script but the order is identical.
+For example, if in audacity track number 1 5 6 and 9 show up and you want to disable track 5 and 9, you would write [2,4] because they are the second and fourth track in order.*
     ```
     1: "Lead"
     2: "Bass"